davefavismortlock/CoastalME_TESTING/development/rfc/rfc2_commiters.md

-If the contribution was developed on behalf of an employer (on work time, as part of a work project, etc) then it is important that an appropriate representative of the employer understand that the code will be contributed under the MIT license.
+If the contribution was developed on behalf of an employer (on work time, as part of a work project, etc) then it is important that an appropriate representative of the employer understand that the code will be contributed under the GNU license.
 The arrangement should be cleared with an authorized supervisor/manager, etc.

 The code should be developed by the contributor, or the code should be